Campr-Project-Management/campr/index.md

 - [Status Report](#status-report)
 - [Project Close Out](#project-close-out)

+A basic guide on the admin section will follow soon!

 ## First steps in CAMPR
 - Create a Workspace
 - Create a Project with the Project Creation Wizard